PizzaWithMilk/Github-tracker-template/README.md

 ### Reliability

-In plain terms: this workflow is built to quietly recover from small, temporary network problems on its own, rather than immediately giving up and failing.
+In plain terms: this workflow is built to quietly recover from small, temporary problems on its own, rather than immediately giving up and failing.

 - If a network request times out or briefly fails to connect, it automatically tries again a few times, waiting a little longer between each attempt, before giving up.
-- Both GitHub and Discord can sometimes respond with "you're sending requests too fast, slow down" (this is called a rate limit, HTTP error code 429) — this can happen if a single run needs to send several messages in a row.
-When that happens, the workflow automatically waits the amount of time it's told to, then tries again, up to 5 times, instead of just failing.
+- Both GitHub and Discord can sometimes respond with "you're sending requests too fast, slow down" (this is called a rate limit, HTTP error code 429) — this can happen if a single run needs to send several messages in a row, especially when watching several repos at once.
+When that happens, the workflow automatically waits the amount of time it's told to (capped at 15 seconds per wait, so it never stalls indefinitely), then tries again, up to 5 times, instead of just failing.
-- To help avoid triggering that "too fast" response in the first place, it also deliberately waits a fraction of a second between each Discord message it sends.
+- To help avoid triggering that "too fast" response in the first place, it also deliberately waits at least half a second between every single Discord message it sends — including between messages for entirely different repos in the same run.
 - Any *other* kind of error (like an invalid webhook URL, or a repo that doesn't exist) is treated as a real problem, not a temporary glitch — it's **not** retried, and the run fails immediately so you'll see it clearly in the Actions tab rather than it silently retrying forever.
+When watching multiple repos, one repo hitting this kind of error doesn't stop the others from being checked (see [Monitoring multiple repositories](#monitoring-multiple-repositories)) — but it does mean that run's overall result still shows as failed, so you notice.

-### Links in release notes / commit messages
+## Links in release notes / commit messages

 Some projects write plain issue/PR references like `#123` in their release notes; others (especially auto-generated changelogs) write the full web address instead, like `https://github.com/owner/repo/pull/123`.
 GitHub turns both of these into clickable links automatically on its own website — but Discord does neither on its own.
 So this workflow converts both styles into proper clickable Discord links before posting, so they work no matter which style the original text used.
 If something is already written as a clickable link, it's left alone rather than being turned into a broken double-link.

-### Inactivity reminder
+## Inactivity reminder

 This is unrelated to releases or commits — it's a safety net for a separate GitHub rule: **if a repo goes 60 days with absolutely no commits pushed to it, GitHub automatically disables any scheduled workflows in that repo**, this one included.
 That can happen silently, with no warning from GitHub — you'd typically only notice once you realize notifications have quietly stopped.

 This matters most if you followed the suggestion in Step 1 to put this workflow in its own small, dedicated repo rather than one that already gets commits for other reasons.
-A repo used for nothing but hosting this workflow only ever gets a new commit when the workflow itself finds something new to report — so if the project you're monitoring goes quiet for a couple of months, that hosting repo could genuinely rack up 60 days of silence and get shut off without you ever being told.
+A repo used for nothing but hosting this workflow only ever gets a new commit when the workflow itself finds something new to report — so if every project you're monitoring goes quiet for a couple of months, that hosting repo could genuinely rack up 60 days of silence and get shut off without you ever being told.

 To guard against that, every single run also quietly checks one extra thing: "has it been at least 59 days since the last commit to this repo?"
-If so — and only if you haven't already been sent this particular reminder — it posts a one-time Discord message titled **"GitHub Workflow Re-enable Reminder"**, pinging whoever you've already configured via `PING_MODE`/`PING_ID`.
+If so — and only if you haven't already been sent this particular reminder — it posts a one-time Discord message titled **"Workflow Re-enable Reminder"**, pinging whoever you've already configured via `PING_MODE`/`PING_ID`.
+On a forum-channel template, this reminder is posted as its own brand-new Forum thread (separate from any thread used for an actual release or commit), since a forum channel has no shared "main" stream to drop a plain message into.

 **Important: this message can't actually stop GitHub from disabling the workflow** — that decision is entirely GitHub's, made outside this workflow, and nothing a workflow run does from the inside can prevent it.
 What this message *does* do is warn you a day ahead of time, so once the workflow does get disabled, it isn't a surprise — you'll already know to go to your repo's **Actions** tab, click the workflow, and click **Re-enable workflow**, which starts everything running again immediately and takes about ten seconds.

 A few more details worth knowing:

 - You won't be spammed with this every 5 minutes once the 59-day mark passes — it's remembered (using GitHub's own Actions cache), so you'll only be told about a given quiet stretch once, not on every single run afterward.
-- Any new commit to the repo — including this workflow's own bookmark-file update, the moment the thing you're monitoring becomes active again — resets the clock automatically.
+- Any new commit to the repo — including this workflow's own bookmark-file update, the moment anything you're monitoring becomes active again — resets the clock automatically.
 You won't hear about it again unless another full 59 days of total silence pass.
 - If the repo stays inactive even after you re-enable it, expect to be reminded again roughly every 59 days for as long as that remains true.
 - This is fully automatic — there's nothing extra to set up or configure.
 It reuses the same `PING_MODE` and `PING_ID` settings you already filled in for regular notifications.

 ## Troubleshooting

+**The whole run fails immediately, before checking anything, and the log mentions `Invalid REPOS entry`.** One of your `REPOS` lines isn't formatted as `OWNER/REPO` (or `OWNER/REPO|Project Name`) — check for a missing `/`, extra spaces, or a stray leading/trailing `|`.
+Unlike a single unreachable repo, a formatting mistake here blocks the *entire* run, since the workflow can't tell what to check yet.
+Fix the line and it'll pick back up on the next scheduled run (or click **Run workflow** to retry immediately).

+**One repo in my `REPOS` list keeps failing, but the others post fine.** That's expected — see [Monitoring multiple repositories](#monitoring-multiple-repositories).
+The run still shows as failed overall so you notice, but the log will tell you exactly which repo via a line like `Error while monitoring OWNER/REPO: ...`, and every other repo in your list is still checked and posted about normally.

 **Nothing posted, and there's no error in the Actions tab.** This is very likely completely normal — most runs find nothing new, since most 5-minute windows don't have a new release or commit in them.
-Open the run's log and look for a line like `No new release.` or `No new commit.` — if you see that, everything is working correctly.
-If you expected something to have posted and didn't, double-check that `REPO` is spelled exactly right (`owner/repo-name`, and capitalization matters), and that the release/commit genuinely exists on the repo's default (main) branch — the commit monitor only ever watches the default branch.
+Open the run's log and look for a line like `No new release.` or `No new commit.` for the repo you're expecting — if you see that, everything is working correctly.
+If you expected something to have posted and didn't, double-check that repo's entry in `REPOS` is spelled exactly right (`owner/repo-name`, and capitalization matters), and that the release/commit genuinely exists on the repo's default (main) branch — the commit monitor only ever watches the default branch.

 **The workflow doesn't seem to run on its own schedule at all.** GitHub automatically disables scheduled workflows in a repo that's had no commit activity for 60 days.
 If that's happened, go re-enable it manually from the Actions tab — these templates try to warn you about this a day in advance over Discord (see [Inactivity reminder](#inactivity-reminder) above), so you shouldn't be caught completely off guard, but the fix either way is the same: **Actions tab → the workflow → Re-enable workflow**.
 Scheduled runs can also sometimes be delayed by several minutes when GitHub itself is under heavy load — that's a limitation on GitHub's end, not something this workflow controls.